Connecticut Digital Government Summit 2025 Banner

 Exclusive Briefing for Industry Partners

-Hosted By: Mark Raymond, Chief Information Officer, State of Connecticut
+Hosted by: Mark Raymond, Chief Information Officer, State of Connecticut

 2:30 pm Eastern